jasmine97xuereb/optimal-monitor/README.md

  <!-- or alternatively, configure Chocolatey and install the software packages mentioned via choco install.
 However, our instructions will not detail how detectEr is installed and used on Windows systems. -->
 Before following the rest of the instructions, please install the software package management system available for your particular operating system.

-Alternatively, you can skip the installation altogther by using the virtual machine provided [here](https://drive.google.com/file/d/1zFlk3NYAyESFytDaNOy15AeIkSw4v90j/view?usp=sharing).
+Alternatively, you can skip the installation altogther by using the virtual machine provided [here](https://drive.google.com/file/d/1zFlk3NYAyESFytDaNOy15AeIkSw4v90j/view?usp=sharing) (password: optimal-monitor123).

 ### Installing